cambridge-cares/CitiesKG/agents/src/main/java/uk/ac/cam/cares/twa/cities/models/README.md

 - Trying to write to properties which have been changed in the database since last pull throws an exception.
 This theoretically enables an almost superset of current behaviour, since the end-user developer may catch that exception and in response do an override or pull and re-push.
-However, it is clunky and introduces a lot of new degrees of complexity into both the framework and the user experience; the one must not only interact with current values and a simple clean/dirty state, but also micromanage congruence between the clean reference and the database.
+However, it is clunky and introduces a lot of new degrees of complexity into both the Framework and the user experience; the one must not only interact with current values and a simple clean/dirty state, but also micromanage congruence between the clean reference and the database.
 Finally, querying every time we push is likely to be expensive, so an option will have to be included to skip this step.
 All in all, such a solution would introduce significant complexity to enable a feature which few